jgrss/geowombat/doc/source/tutorial-gw.rst

 GeoWombat DataArray accessor
 ============================

-The GeoWombat class has a number of attributes that define the properties of the image.
+The ``geowombat`` class has a number of attributes that define the properties of the image.

 DataArray GeoWombat attributes
 ------------------------------